MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/getstart-id-mp.md

 <!--
 4. Click the **Confirm** button.

-   Your game or other title now has Xbox Live configuration in a sandbox, but doesn't have a binary running with the Xbox Live SDK or XDK.
+   Your game now has Xbox Live configuration in a sandbox, but doesn't have a binary running with the Xbox Live SDK or XDK.

    Your identity configuration information, including the Xbox Live "product identities", is copied into your sandbox for Xbox Live services.
    This only occurs the first time you click Publish (and Confirm) for the game.